Standardized: rose hips

-The rose hips procured by Mountain Rose Herbs come from the species Rosa Canina, which is commonly referred to as the dog rose.
 These plants are deciduous shrubs native to Europe and western Asia.
 They typically grow between 1 and 5 meters in height, and possess attractive flowers which range in color from white to pink.
 The fruit, known as rose hips, appears in early summer, ripening throughout the season and into autumn.

 Fruit either shelled or powdered

 Most commonly found in tea and liquors.
 Seldom found in capsule or extract form.

 Rose hips have a tart flavor and can be used to make jelly, jam, soup or oil, or can be alternatively used to flavor tea.
 During World War II, the British government used collected rose hips to make rose hip syrup as a source of vitamin C to replace citrus fruits that were impossible to get.
 Rose hips have a long history of use in traditional medicine.

 We recommend that you consult with a qualified healthcare practitioner before using herbal products, particularly if you are pregnant, nursing, or on any medications.